 conf/alluxio-site.properties to include:

 Next, you need to specify the AWS credentials for S3 access.

-If you are using s3a, you can specify credentials in 4 ways, from highest to lowest priority:
+You can specify credentials in different ways, from highest to lowest priority:

 - Environment Variables

 AWS_ACCESS_KEY(either is acceptable) and

 AWS_SECRET_KEY(either is acceptable) on the Alluxio servers